bcgov/gss_fish_wildlife/README.md

-# gss_fish_wildlife
+# gss_authorizations
-Geospatial Services Fish and Wildlife Authorizations tools
+This is a repository of tools and helper scripts supporting geospatial services for Land, Water and Fish and Wildlife Authorizations.